awsdocs/aws-glue-developer-guide/doc_source/crawler-configuration.md

   }
   ```

-## How to Create a Single Schema For Each Amazon S3 Include Path<a name="crawler-grouping-policy"></a>
+## How to Create a Single Schema for Each Amazon S3 Include Path<a name="crawler-grouping-policy"></a>

 By default, when a crawler defines tables for data stored in Amazon S3, it considers both data compatibility and schema similarity\.
-Data compatibility factors taken into account include whether the data is of the same format \(for example, JSON\), the same compression type \(for example, GZIP\), the structure of the Amazon S3 path, and other data attributes\.
+Data compatibility factors that it considers include whether the data is of the same format \(for example, JSON\), the same compression type \(for example, GZIP\), the structure of the Amazon S3 path, and other data attributes\.
 Schema similarity is a measure of how closely the schemas of separate Amazon S3 objects are similar\.

 You can configure a crawler to `CombineCompatibleSchemas` into a common table definition when possible\.
 With this option, the crawler still considers data compatibility, but ignores the similarity of the specific schemas when evaluating Amazon S3 objects in the specified include path\.